Cyril-Grelier/gc_wvcp_cp/src/README.md

 Options serve different purposes

 - to enforce upper bound constraints
-- to exploit a weight-based ordering of vertices
+- to take advantage of the weight-based ordering of vertices
 - to enforce additional coloring and symmetry breaking rules
-- to select the search strategy and variable and value selection heuristics.
+- to select the search and restart strategies and the variable and value selection heuristics.

 <!-- TODO - to exploit a precomputed set of cliques -->